jdelon02/CSCI-E-7_Final_Project/README.rst

 When site is run on server, first step is to register an account.
 Once that is done, login to site.
 As logged in user, you can search, add, update, and view recipes on the site.
 You can bookmark favorites and like recipes from other people.
+For this project, I added abiity to scrape a recipe, and then edit it.

 Libraries Used
 --------------